 The credit rating agency is set to announce its decision on South Africa’s rating on 1 November.
 It’s the last of the three key credit rating agencies that still holds South Africa on an investment-grade rating.

 However, concerns are high ahead of the announcement over South Africa’s deteriorating fiscal metrics.

 The fiscal deficit is expected to move towards the 6% mark and gross debt as a percentage of GDP could rise above 60 percent compared to February 2019 forecasts of 55% of GDP.

-“We need to be very cognisant of the fact that globally the economic growth outlook has slowed, and in South Africa the economic growth outlook has slowed, and that is also something that credit rating agency, Moody's, takes into consideration in its calculations,” says Bishop.
+“We need to be very cognizant of the fact that globally the economic growth outlook has slowed, and in South Africa, the economic growth outlook has slowed, and that is also something that credit rating agency, Moody's, takes into consideration in its calculations,” says Bishop.

 "It also takes into consideration other metrics such as the fact that inflation is very low and indeed that volatility has declined inflation as

 well.
 Also that the foreign debt as a percentage of total debt is quite low and indeed even our foreign exchange reserves have risen recently,” says Bishop.